aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 ## References

-+ <a name="crane-2013">Crane</a>.
-2013. *TP410M Flow of Fluids*.
-Stamford, Connecticut: Crane
++ <a name="crane-2013">Crane</a>. *TP410M Flow of Fluids*.
+Stamford, Connecticut: Crane, 2013.
-+ <a name="tilton-2007">Tilton</a>, James N. 2007.
-"Fluid and Particle Dynamics" in *Perry's Chemical Engineers' Handbook, 8th ed.* Edited by Don W. Green, New York: McGraw Hill
++ <a name="tilton-2007">Tilton</a>, James N. "Fluid and Particle Dynamics" in *Perry's Chemical Engineers' Handbook*, 8th ed.
+Edited by Don W. Green, New York: McGraw Hill, 2007.